 Nedan kommer en uppdatering från Afrikagruppernas partnerorganisation groundWork på plats i Durban en dag efter att ”Smutsiga energiveckan” dragits igång.
 Kampanjen som startats av ovannämnda organisation ämnar samla miljörörelser och rättviseaktivister för att dela åsikter, synpunkter och förslag på hur världen kan ställa om till mer klimatsmarta energilösningar.

-To Cook a Continent -Destructive Extraction and the Climate Crisis in South Africa – some reflections from Nnimmo Bassey at the opening of the Dirty Energy Week!
+To Cook a Continent -Destructive Extraction and viagra for sale in canada the Climate Crisis in South Africa – some reflections from Nnimmo Bassey at the opening of the Dirty Energy Week!

 Africa is central to the climate change debate.
 SA is known to be one of the largest contributors of GHG emissions.
 It emits more than 40% of Africa’s GHG.